b-inary/wasm-postflop/README.md

   Anyone can try out the solver for free!

 - **Open source**.
-  The implementation of the GTO solver is complicated and is not easy to write down accurately.
+  The implementation of the GTO solver is complex and is not easy to write down accurately.
   By making the program open source, we make it possible for anyone to examine the implementation.

 - **Works on web browsers**.